spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 2. @andrewrk
     - Discussing some additional linker API for Sema to query what kinds of relocations are supported by the target, for the purposes of  comptime math performed on the result of `@ptrToInt(&global_variable_or_function)`.
 3. @kistoff
-    - Next steps to make others try autodoc.
+    - Next steps to expose autodoc from Zig master.

 ## 2022-05-26